slarda/harness/rest_spec.md

 Most of the Harness API deals with Engines, which have Events and Queries, and Commands, which perform jobs on Harness resources.

+For "client" type users, POSTing to `/engines/<engine-id>/events` and `/engines/<engine-id>/queries` will be the primary endpoints of interest, the rest typically require "admin" user permissions with some minor exceptions.

 | HTTP Verb | URL | Request Body | Response Code | Response Body | Function |
 | --- | --- | :---  | :---  | :---  | :--- |
 | GET | / | none  | See Collection responses | JSON describing Harness server status  | Used to get server config information, currently defined Engines, and other pertinent information about the ML/AI operations **minimally implemented** |